 The catalog is a database of shared resources of the OWLSnet consortium of over 50 Northeast Wisconsin libraries.
 Anyone with an OWLSnet /Infosoup library card (available free at any Door County Library) may access Infosoup catalog from home or in the library.
 By logging into your library account, you may view your checked-out items and holds, renew items, place holds on materials, see if you have fines and choose to keep your own reading history.

 Ephraim Library Programs and Events

-- Adult Book Discussion Group Meets on the 1st Thursday of the month at 10:30 AM.
+- Adult Book Discussion Group Meets on the 1st Tuesday of the month at 10:30 AM, November through June.